 It is the responsibility of the passenger to obtain the appropriate visas before joining the tour.
 We highly recommend the use of a visa agency who are adept at getting visas quickly and whose charges are quite reasonable.

 Compass Expeditions will provide any visa supporting letters that may be required and complete visa support for our major expeditions.

 We require all passengers on our tours to be fully vaccinated agains Covid-19.
 Read more on our Covid Policy page.

 For country specific information we highly recommend that you speak with your doctor and/or check out the World Health Organisation website at www.who.int/ and have a look at their excellent International Travel and Health book, available online.

 It is a requirement of many South American countries for all traveler’s entering their country to have a valid yellow fever vaccination along with the supporting document.

 Accommodation is included on all nights of the advertised itinerary but it is not included if you arrive early or depart later in your joining and departing cities.
 All accommodation is on a twin shared basis and very occasionally multiple share hostels.
 For private rooms there is an extra charge (see single room supplement on expedition information).

-You can book online following the prompts in the Bookings section using your credit card or PayPal account, alternatively you can call us with your credit card details and we can process your payment over the phone.
-You will be emailed confirmation of your place on the tour immediately; alternatively you can pay by money order, cheque or bank transfer.
+Your deposit payment can be made using your credit card or PayPal account, alternatively you can call us with your credit card details and we can process your payment over the phone.

 Because of the small size of our groups, it is a first come first served booking.
 With a limited number of each bike models available we suggest you book early to avoid disappointment.

-If the FAQ section doesn’t answer your question, please send us an email or call and we will get back to you ASAP.by
+If the FAQ section doesn’t answer your question, please send us an email or give us a call and we will get back to you ASAP.